 Maria Vera van Embden Andres

 In 2012 Maria Vera graduated with a dual master degree in Architecture and Building Technology at University of Technology in Delft.
-She finished several graduation courses at SCI-Arc Los Angeles, taught by Elena Manferdini, Andy Ku and Jean-Pierre Herbert.
+During her studies she published and presented two research papers on structural optimisation inspired by natural growth patterns at the Southwest ACSA conference in 2009.
+She finished three postgraduate design courses at SCI-Arc Los Angeles, taught by leading artists and architects Elena Manferdini, Andy Ku and Jean-Pierre Herbert.

-During her studies she published and presented two research papers on structural optimization inspired by micro-organisms at the Southwest ACSA conference in 2009.
-Following graduation Maria has, among others, collaborated with Jelle Feringa on the development of robotic fabrication technologies for architectural building practice and presented this at Rob|Arch 2012.
+Following graduation Maria has, among others, collaborated with Jelle Feringa on the development of robotic fabrication technologies for architectural building practice.
+They developed and produced a pavilion showcasing freeform robotic concrete casting for the building industry and presented this at Rob|Arch 2012.

-Since 2015, she has been working for the internationally renowned design collective, Studio Drift as ‘Director of Development’, leading several teams to realize a wide array of technology driven art installations.
+Since 2015, she has joined forces with the internationally renowned design collective, Studio Drift, driven by the urge to solve problems in the most beautiful way possible.
+Starting as a freelancer in 2015 she grew into her role as Director of Development, leading several teams to develop and build a wide array of technology driven art installations.

-Recently she started her studio Dreams Work in London driven by her passion to create spatial installations and experiences that strongly relate to architecture, public space and the use of color and light.
-In the upcoming years she aims to collaborate with a wide array of experts and involved parties to create bold and impactful projects.
+Recently she started her studio Dreams Work in London, driven by her passion to create spatial installations and experiences that add a poetic and vibrant quality to our built environment.
+In the upcoming years she aims to collaborate with urbanists, architects, designers and developers to create wonderful large-scale projects that contribute to a beautiful urban landscape.